All Episodes

 Maybe that's where the leak of Valerie Plame's name came from.

-Somebody had it Novak has said it's not a high White House official.
+Novak has said it's not a high White House official.

-So that leaves out uh uh Carl Rove and Scooter Libby, and it leaves out the president, leaves out Dick Cheney.
+And it leaves out the president, leaves out Dick Cheney.

 And now they've apparently, according to Bob Barr, and he's not sure, but he's heard that they're looking at the National Security Council.

-If they're looking at the National Security Council, and and keep in mind also, folks, and oh, I'm getting ahead of myself here.
+If they're looking at the National Security Council, and keep in mind also, folks, and oh, I'm getting ahead of myself here.

-They are stuck on the notion that what is ultimately being looked at here is a phony and fraudulent reason to go to war.
+One thing I should warn you about just to prepare you here for the media coverage that's going to ensue, they are stuck on the notion that what is ultimately being looked at here is a phony and fraudulent reason to go to war.

-They're not gonna get off of this.
+They're not going to get off of this.

 And I knew they were not going to drop this line once they got on it.

-Uh they're all talking about, oh, this is a bad day for the way oh, any time anybody in the executive branch is indicted, even though Rove's not been indicted yet, he's still a pig in a pig pen with a cloud of dirt following him around, and and as this bad news to the White House is going to be really unsettling.
+Oh, anytime anybody in the executive branch is indicted, even though Rove's not been indicted yet, he's still in a pig pen with a cloud of dirt following him around.

 And also, don't forget this.